nightmare224/anime-reminder/README.md

 #### Manually Install

 The helm chart of our application which contains these 4 components can be found [here](https://github.com/nightmare224/anime-reminder/tree/master/app-service/anime-reminder/helm).
-To deploy this anime-reminder helm chart manually not by Ansible, you can execute:
+To deploy this anime-reminder helm chart manually not by Ansible, you can execute below command in k8s master node:

 ```bash
 bash anime-reminder/app-service/anime-reminder/deploy.sh